holmesrichards/ssoma/README.md

 ## Input

-The model can be specified in an input file, looking like this:
+The models are specified in an input file, looking like this:
 ```
 Model name